 These property owners will spend large amounts of money putting their properties on listings websites, or other costly marketing activities.
 They will spend that money year after year.

 Doesn’t it make sense to at least consider providing your web content in a different language?
-You’ll perhaps have a one-off investment, and possibly small ongoing costs such as adhoc translations and hosting, but nothing like the cost of being on some of the bigger rental property listing sites.
+You’ll perhaps have a one-off investment, and possibly small ongoing costs such as ad-hoc translations and hosting, but nothing like the cost of being on some of the bigger rental property listing sites.

 Getting a French version of your website doesn’t have to be costly.
 You probably already have a perfectly good English language website, and might have opportunities to add plugins to help deliver French content to French visitors.
-You’ll still need to translate your content, but the design and build has already been done.
+You’ll still need to translate your content, but the design and build have already been done.

 The same argument can be had for all sorts of businesses, in any language.
-Do you help offer travel services?
+Do you offer travel services?
 How about food and drink sales?

 What are the potential barriers to translating my website?